MarkJelic/TEC-1G/ROMs/DIAGs/readme.md

 Diags_includes.asm contains only constants (equates).
 These can be altered as needed for testing different hardware combinations, or even making the code run on an 8K 1F, for example.

 ## Startup Test Sequence
 Clears the system latch port FFh to value 00h.
-This ensures that if a JP 0000h executes, ROM always regains contol - even if RAM is bad or if SHADOW was previously disabled.
+This ensures that if a JP 0000h executes, ROM always regains control - even if RAM is bad or if SHADOW was previously disabled.

 JP's to 0100h

 Sets IM1 but disables interrupts

 Sets stack to 3FFFh in readiness, but doesn't use it yet.
-3FFFh in case write protect is being funky.
+3FFFh is used in case write protect is not working as expected

 Plays a startup tone